loda-lang/loda-programs/programs/oeis/list3.md

 * [A315490](http://oeis.org/A315490) ([L20 program](315/A315490.asm)): Coordination sequence Gal.4.141.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315495](http://oeis.org/A315495) ([L17 program](315/A315495.asm)): Coordination sequence Gal.5.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315498](http://oeis.org/A315498) ([L31 program](315/A315498.asm)): Coordination sequence Gal.6.334.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315505](http://oeis.org/A315505) ([L39 program](315/A315505.asm)): Coordination sequence Gal.3.59.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315511](http://oeis.org/A315511) ([L17 program](315/A315511.asm)): Coordination sequence Gal.4.139.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315520](http://oeis.org/A315520) ([L20 program](315/A315520.asm)): Coordination sequence Gal.4.140.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315521](http://oeis.org/A315521) ([L17 program](315/A315521.asm)): Coordination sequence Gal.6.620.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.